By MB Allen, KIC

-Defining the ROI (Return on Investment) of these pilot projects, creating a team to carry them out with KPIs (Key Performance Indicators), and being able to report on them shows both intent and ability.
+Defining the return on investment (ROI) of these pilot projects, creating a team to carry them out with Key performance indicators (KPIs), and being able to report on them shows both intent and ability.

 Industry 4.0 Must Deliver

-At the end of the day every investment needs to deliver and this one is no different.
+At the end of the day every investment must deliver and this one is no different.
 If it delivers internally management will want to continue and do more.
 If it delivers externally, customers will be satisfied and will want to do more business with you.
-I would never recommend undertaking such a project without knowing precisely why you’re are doing it?
+Never undertake such a project without knowing precisely why you’re are doing it.